Christian Koss: San Francisco Giants

 On March 27, 2024, Koss was traded to the San Francisco Giants organization.
 He split the year between the rookie-level Arizona Complex League Giants, Double-A Richmond Flying Squirrels, and Triple-A Sacramento River Cats.
 In 88 appearances for the three affiliates, Koss batted a combined .299/.376/.496 with nine home runs, 47 RBI, and 13 stolen bases.

 On March 26, 2025, the Giants selected Koss' contract after he made the team's Opening Day roster.
 On April 22, he made his first career pitching appearance, recording a scoreless inning of relief during an 11–3 blowout loss to the Milwaukee Brewers.
 On April 27, Koss recorded his first MLB run batted in with a single off of Texas Rangers reliever Jacob Latz, which scored Heliot Ramos.
 On May 13, Koss hit a go-ahead grand slam in the second inning of a game against the Arizona Diamondbacks.
 The hit, off of Brandon Pfaadt, was Koss' first career home run.

+On June 2, 2026, Koss was diagnosed with a broken left wrist.